xebia/ai-toolbox/src/content/en/docs/Creating Photorealistic Images/_index.md

 The steps described on this page were designed by the YouTube channel [AI Foundations][1].
 The author created a [video][2] on this subject that improves the Midjourney experience quite a bit.

+## Steps

-## Step 1: Add the introduction script to ChatGPT
+### Step 1: Add the introduction script to ChatGPT

 Download [the script][3] on the original author's website.
 You can paste this script into ChatGPT, or even SlackGPT.
 After you've sent the script, the AI assistant will respond with a resounding "YES".

-## Step 2: Tell the assistant about your subject
+### Step 2: Tell the assistant about your subject

 What kind of picture do you need?
 I wanted to generate a 'duck with rainbow wings'.
 SlackGPT responded with:
 > Realistic photograph of a cheerful yellow rubber duck, playfully perched on top of a computer monitor in a cozy office setting, soft ambient lighting, blurred background showcasing office desk and accessories, Nikon D850, 50mm lens, f/1.8, natural light --ar 3:2 --v 5 --q 1

-## Step 3: Give the prompt to Midjourney
+### Step 3: Give the prompt to Midjourney

 Copy the prompt, and prefix it with `/imagine`.
 Paste this into Midjourney on Discord and it will generate options for you.
 Here's the result:
 ![duckies][4]

+## Responsible AI

+Can I use customer data in this workflow?

+- [ ] Yes
+- [ ] No
+- [x] With consent only

+Note: All Midjourney prompts and results are publicly visible, unless you have a premium subscription with Stealth Mode enabled.

+## Licenses needed

+### SlackGPT

+You can use this on the Xebia Slack.
+It's a a great alternative for ChatGPT.

+### Midjourney

+You need a personal license.

 [1]: https://www.youtube.com/@ai-foundations
 [2]: https://www.youtube.com/watch?v=EJez32MtfWU